opencog/sensory/README.md

 ***Version 0.4.0*** -- Experimental.
 Initial design will now be called "Version Zero".
 Basic demos for Version Zero all work.
-The overall low-level architecture seemed ok-ish, but flaws have become apparent, and so a "Version One" is being designed.
+The overall low-level architecture seemed ok-ish, but flaws have become apparent, and so a "Version Half" is being designed.

 The upper-level abstractions remain opaque and have not yet been designed.
 The grand questions above remain mysterious, but are starting to clarify.